 A good media buying strategy combines the following factors: offer pricing model (CPC, CPM or CPA-based, etc.), deep understanding of target audience, country, device type to reach your potential customer.
 If this is an offer from an affiliate network, it is worth paying attention to the offer restrictions and plan media buying accordingly.
 Once you get through this part, the next step is to choose the right ad network.

 While Google Ads and Facebook Ads are the first names which pop-up, these two advertising giants are not the only platforms where performance marketers run their campaigns.
 Programmatic ad platforms can be a great alternative to GAFA group (Google, Apple, Facebook, and Amazon).
 However, it is important to note here, some ad networks specialize in particular ad formats, some offers work better with certain types of ads, and certain GEOs have larger volumes in some ad networks than others.
 Do your research and make sure to choose an ad network with credibility on the market.
+Learn more about media buying.

 Go Mobile & Optimize for the Voice search